wallarm/libdetection/README.md

 ### Syntax

 Currently, we publish PoC for only SQL syntax.
 This allows you to test the idea against different SQL-injection attacks.
 To add new syntax (eg, path traversal, bash / sh, PHP, HTML5, JavaScript) you only need to describe the lexer and the BNF.
-So you can avoid programming in C. Just copy directory `./lib/sqli`, and then edit the files `sqli_lexer.re2c` (description lexer) and `sqli_parser.y` (syntax description in BNF).
+So you can avoid programming in C. Just copy directory `./lib/sqli`, and then edit the files `sqli_lexer.re2c` (lexer description) and `sqli_parser.y` (syntax description in BNF).
 That's all you need to do.
 No need to write regular expressions or collecting attacks samples.